Woven Voices and The Gate

 Language

 The script must be written primarily in English, and accessible to an English-speaking audience.
 Where the script incorporates other languages, translations should be provided for the reader.
 We recognise that English is a language that takes many forms, variants and dialects.
-We also recognise that English proficiency can be a barrier to those writing in English for whom this may not be their first language, and the judging process will take account of this and seek not to discriminate on this basis.
+We also recognise that English proficiency can be a barrier to those writing in English for whom this may not be their first language.
+Our judging process takes account of this and seeks not to discriminate on this basis.

 Assessment